Videos – Sites

 People’s Century, Episodes 1-26, BBC, 1995.
 Get off the internet, or via Amazon DVD.
 A brilliant and deeply Big Picture overview of the 20th Century and its drivers, cycles, and trends, in twenty-six one hour episodes.
 I’ve blogged about two of its episodes, Episode 7, Breadline, and Episode 24, God Fights Back.
 You might start with those articles.
 Any video series that looks in depth at societal changes over a century, as this one does, will give you what futurists call “topsight” on both big cycles, including economic booms and busts, and liberalization and conservative retrenchment, and big trends, like accelerating science, technology, and entrepreneurship, in ways very few others do.

 Who Rules America?
 Episodes 1-6, Danny Schechter, 2012.
 Amazon Streaming.
 Predictably, as of 2017 this documentary has had little viewership, and has no ratings on IMDB.
-The topic of plutocracy is generally avoided by the public, as it is depressing, unless you understand how we’ll get out of it, as we covered in Chapters 2 and 3.
+The topic of plutocracy is generally avoided by the public, as it is depressing, unless you understand how we’ll get out of it, as we covered in Chapters 1 and 8.
 Nevertheless it is vitally important to understanding where we are today, and how much Political, Social, and Economic change we can realistically expect in coming decades (usually less than we think), versus the far faster and more powerful Science and Technology domains, which plutocrats thankfully cannot strongly control.
 They try to control them, but they can’t.
 Science and technology have become too powerful and unpredictable, and they get exponentially more so every year.
 The title of the documentary comes from a groundbreaking book by sociologist G. William Domhoff, Who Rules America?
 The Triumph of the Corporate Rich, 1967/2015, now in its 7th edition, which I also recommend.
-Watch these over six dinners, get quietly angry at the way commercial interests have taken priority over community and human interests in so many sectors of our society, including innovation and evidence-seeking, then get busy doing things that will accelerates digital empowerment, like building our next generation personal sims.
+Watch these over six dinners, get quietly angry at the way commercial interests have taken priority over community and human interests in so many sectors of our society, including innovation and evidence-seeking, then get busy doing things that will accelerates digital empowerment, like building our next generation personal AIs.
 Increasingly, we’ll be able to use S&T to create the kind of societies and organizations we truly want.

 Videos – A Starter List of Individual Titles